mad-lab-fau/mad-gui/docs/customization.rst

       min_height = 0
       max_height = 0.2
       name = "Anomaly Label"

       # Snapping will be done on the axis and in the range defined in MySettings (see above)
       snap_to_min = True
       # snap_to_max = False  # if setting this to `True`, set `snap_to_min` to `False` or delete it

+      # User will be asked to set the label's description when creating a label.
+      # This can have an arbitrary amount of levels with nested dictionaries.
       descriptions = {"normal": None, "anomaly": ["too fast", "too slow"]}

    start_gui(labels=[Status])